HomeCriticality / Probability of Failure / Creating POF Ratings

 Creating Probability of Failure Ratings

-To calculate the criticality of an asset, the probability of failure of that asset needs to be quantified.
-Systems can quantify the probability of failure by creating a probability of failure rating structure that includes a numeric rating as well as a description of each rating.
+To calculate the criticality score of an asset, the probability of failure of an asset needs to be quantified.
+A probability of failure rating structure that includes a numeric rating as well as a description of each rating ensures that all staff are scoring assets the same way.
 One of the best ways to develop these standardized criteria is to engage a cross-section of system personnel who have different viewpoints and different experiences with the assets.
 Staff should choose a rating scale, such as 1 to 5 or 1 to 10, and keep the descriptions broad enough so the ratings can apply to any assets (gray and green) in the system.
 Creating these ratings does not have to be a long, time-intensive activity.
 A small system should be able to complete the process of developing the rating structure by meeting a few times for a few hours each.
 A larger system may take longer and may wish to have a more expansive rating system.

 Once developed, staff will use the structure to assign a rating to each asset based on how likely the asset is to fail.
-Three examples of possible rating structures are shown below.
-Two use a 1 to 5 scale and the third a 1 to 4 scale with the lowest number being the lowest probability and the highest number being the highest probability.
+See the following examples of possible rating structures below.
+In these examples, 1 is the lowest probability of failure.

 Table 1.
 Probability of failure ratings